fwlr-io/frabwyrd/README.md

 next steps
-how to split string into words make a clean up script for processing text (squash multiple newlines down to 2, strip "newlines between non-period characters" for lovecraft specifically, strip non-ASCII chars, replace single quotation marks with ' and double quotation marks with ", and maybe pare down to just lowercase letters and apostrophes)
+how to split string into words make a clean up script for processing text (squash multiple newlines down to 2, strip "newlines between non-period characters" for lovecraft specifically, strip non-ASCII chars, replace single quotation marks with ' and double quotation marks with ", and maybe pare down to just lowercase letters and apostrophes) transpose lines so that we get a mix of all in training data and validation data

 ### Texts used